 Meatloaf is a meal that I crave on a cold winter night.
-The recipe that I used called for egg though.
-In order for my Nick to be able to eat it with me it had to be an egg free meatloaf recipe.
-Luckily it was easy to modify it and add it to my list of egg free recipes.
+The recipe that I used called for egg though, and my son has an egg allergy.
+In order for him to be able to eat it with me it had to be an egg-free meatloaf recipe.
+Luckily it was easy to modify it and add it to my list of recipes without eggs.

 To this day she just throws the ingredients into the bowl without really measuring them.
 I have never had the knack to cook that way, so I use the recipe that I posted below that includes specific ingredient amounts.
 It still tastes just as good!
 Promise!